Alejogb1/job-board/blog-data/how-can-i-implement-asynchronous-callbacks-for-websocket-receivers-in-python.md

 id: "how-can-i-implement-asynchronous-callbacks-for-websocket-receivers-in-python"
 ---

-Alright, let's tackle asynchronous callbacks with WebSocket receivers in Python.
+, let's tackle asynchronous callbacks with WebSocket receivers in Python.
 I’ve certainly spent my share of evenings untangling this, and I’ve found there's a certain elegant approach that can greatly simplify things once you get the core principles.
 It's about managing concurrent operations effectively without getting bogged down in the intricacies of manual thread management.

 When dealing with WebSocket connections, the receiver needs to be non-blocking.
 Imagine waiting for a message to arrive in a synchronous loop; that's a recipe for freezing your application.
 Asynchronous callbacks allow you to register functions that will be invoked when data becomes available on the WebSocket, without halting the main program's execution.
 This allows other parts of your application to proceed, providing the essential responsiveness for real-time applications.